jdswinbank/Comet/README.rst

 for publishing VOEvents to a remote broker.
 See the `website
 <http://comet.transientskp.org>`_ for further details and documentation.

-Comet is developed targeting Python 2.7.
-It depends upon `Twisted
+Comet is developed targeting Python 2.7 with experimental support for Python 3.5.
+It depends upon `Twisted <http://twistedmatrix.com/>`_, `lxml
-<http://twistedmatrix.com/>`_, `lxml <http://lxml.de/>`_ and `py2-ipaddress
+<http://lxml.de/>`_ and (on Python 2.7) `py2-ipaddress
 <https://bitbucket.org/kwi/py2-ipaddress/>`_.

-This repository contains the following branches:
+Major branches in this repository include:

 ``master``
     Contains the current working version of the code, scheduled to become the